AmosSzust/whatsnext-client/README.md

 In src/boot/axios.ts you can set the server you'll work with:

-- const baseURLDev = 'http://localhost:3000/api/'; >>> Works locally, you will need to setup the server locally
+- const baseURL = 'http://localhost:3000/api/'; >>> Works locally, you will need to setup the server locally
-- const baseURLProd = 'https://stockdiv.com:8447/api'; >>> Works against the remote server.
+- const baseURL = 'https://stockdiv.com:8447/api'; >>> Works against the remote server.
 If you added a new client functionality that requires a new server functionality, it might not work.

 When opening the client in the browser, make sure to browse to localhost:8080/#/login